Begins May 23 and ends July 29

 - Maintain enthusiasm, energy, positive attitude and appearance, and interact with campers at all times during Den time and during activities

-Reports to: Program Director and Executive Director
+Reports to: Program Directors, Program Coordinators, and Executive Director

 Counselors are the primary caregivers for each camper.
 The Counselor is responsible for planning, teaching, coordinating, and carrying out activities and guiding campers in their personal growth and daily living skills.

 1. Ride bus with campers each morning unless other arrangements have been approved by the Executive Director.

 3. On Mondays, instruct campers in camp rules and emergency procedures.